rushikatabathuni/Adobe-Hackathon-1A/README.md

 - **Smart Filtering**: Excludes bullet points, numbered lists, and paragraph text using pattern recognition

 ### 3. **Key Features**
-- **Multi-language Support**: Works with documents in different languages including Japanese
+- **Multi-language Support**: Works with documents in different languages
 - **Performance Optimized**: Parallel processing with ThreadPoolExecutor for multiple PDFs

 ## Libraries Used